Blue Raven Solar vs. Go Solar Group Review

 Several factors influence the price of solar.
 However, among these factors, financing options and referral programs stand out for these two companies.

 Referral programs help solar companies, but they also help the homeowner save money on their solar array.
-Individuals who know people interested in solar can increase their earnings from solar savings by providing companies with installable referrals.
+Individuals who know others interested in solar can increase their earnings from solar savings by providing companies with installable referrals.

 Blue Raven Solar’s Referral Program